16130586/my-cv/readme.md

 ## Topicus Vietnam
 *09/2024 - NOW*

-**Project description**: Developing and maintaining Matrix Online, a customer-specific banking application based on FiveDegrees' cloud-native core banking, which is widely used in Europe (The Netherlands, The UK, Singapore, Hong Kong).
+**Project description**: Developing and maintaining a Matrix Online's version, a customer-specific banking application based on FiveDegrees' cloud-native core banking, which is widely used in Europe (The Netherlands, The UK, Singapore, Hong Kong).
 - **Team size**: 6
 - **Responsibilities**: Worked on both the front-end and back-end for new minor features and bug fixes.
 ## Joblogic